This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can a bleach solution be used on organic seeds?
 On non-organic seeds?
 (77)

-No. A bleach solution containing a concentration of chlorine higher than municipal drinking water (see Table 7.3 Chlorine compounds) cannot be used on organic seeds to either clean or treat them prior to use.
+A bleach solution containing a concentration of chlorine higher than municipal drinking water (see CAN/CGSB-32.311 Table 7.3 Chlorine compounds) cannot be used on organic seeds to either clean or treat them prior to use.
+However, disinfection of Solanaceae seed with a 2.5% sodium hypochlorite solution is permitted under Seed treatments in Table 4.2.
 Chlorine can be used on non-organic seeds only between harvest and storage.
 Once non-organic seed is purchased by an organic operation, it must be handled the same as organic seeds.

 Organic percentage for seeds #

-No. Seed does not fall under Clause 9, therefore a calculation of the percentage of organic ingredients is not applicable.
-The seed needs to be organic and any coating or treatment must be listed in PSL Table 4.2 columns 1 & 2.
+No. Seed, as defined in the Seeds Act, is not food and coatings or treatments are not food ingredients; therefore Clause 9.2 does not apply and the calculation of the percentage of organic ingredients is not applicable.
+Seed products need to be 100% organic seed and any coating or treatment must be listed in Table 4.2 (Column 1 or 2) or Table 7.3 of CAN/CGSB-32.311 as per Clause 9.1.3 e)).

 Tissue culture #

-Are propagules produced through plant tissue culture micropropagation included within the provisions of 5.3 (32.310) requiring that they be produced in accordance with the standard?
-(203) 6 December, 2021
+Are propagules produced through plant tissue culture micropropagation included within the provisions of Clause 5.3 requiring that they be produced in accordance with the standard?
+(203)

 Yes.
-5.3 applies to propagules produced through plant tissue culture micropropagation.
+Clause 5.3 applies to propagules produced through plant tissue culture micropropagation.
+Substrates shall comply with Clause 1.4 a) per Clause 5.3.7 c).

 Offspring of GM seeds/plants #